ravindasenarath/aws-saa/README.md

     - Enable customer to use existing server-bound software licences like Windows Server and address corporate compliance and regulatory requriments
   - Dedicated instances
     - EC2 instances run in a VPC on hardware that's dedicated to a single customer
-    - May share hardware with other accounts
+    - May may share hardware with other instances from the same AWS account that are not Dedicated Instances
     - Cannot be used for existing server-bound software licenses
   - On-demand instances
     - Pay by the second
   - Reserved instanes
     - Reduce cost by making a commitment to a consistent instance configuration, including instance type and Region for a term of 1 or 3 years.

+### Tenancy
+  - Default - Runs on shared hardware
+  - Dedinated - Runs on single tenant hardware
+  - Host - Runs on a dedicated host
+  - Tenancy can only change from deciate to host and from host to dedicated

 ### Security groups